Person

 Summary

-Hugh Mckay was at one time the Victorian Conservator of Forests and had a role in establishing the Victorian School of Forestry.
+Hugh Mckay was for some years the Victorian Conservator of Forests and had a role in establishing the Victorian School of Forestry.
 He was present, with John Johnstone, chief superintendent of State Plantations, and Professor Thomas Hart, director, at the School's opening on Saturday, 24 May 1913.
+For six years he was a Member of the Forests Commission of Victoria.
+As Secretary of Royal Commission into Forests and Timber Reserves (1897 - 1901) Mckay wrote nine of the Commission's reports.
+He was also involved n the passing to the Forests Act (1918).

 Details